hysterion/blog/README.md

 ## About

-This project is about created a blog powered by AngularJS with static files.
+This project is about creating a blog powered by AngularJS through static files.

 ## Tech stack